aws-dev-staging/test-guidance/README.md

 --package <YOUR-PACKAGE-NAME> --package-version Latest --asset <YOUR-UNIQUE-PACKAGE-VERSION-ASSET>.zip <YOUR-LOCAL-FILE-NAME>.zip
 ```

-❗This solution also supports a private internal GitHub repository as the target private package repository for customers already using GitHub.
-Data scientists' notebooks will follow the same pattern of installing InfoSec validated external packages using the private repository endpoint (for example, _pip install git+https://github.com/customer-org/new-repo.git)_.
+❗This solution also supports a private internal GitHub repository as the target private internal package repository for customers already using GitHub.
+Data scientists' notebooks will follow the same pattern of installing InfoSec validated external packages using the private internal repository endpoint (for example, _pip install git+https://github.com/customer-org/new-repo.git)_.
 You can view the GitHub solution architecture at [assets/images/github-overview.svg](assets/images/github-overview.svg).

 ### Cost